 - They’re saying they won’t sell to large enterprises.
 If the enterprise space is saturated, or the small business segment is under-served or the solution was made specifically for small teams that’s probably a good move.

 - They’re aiming for volume sales over a few big fish.
 Again, a useful strategic decision.
 If you can pick up many small deals that are relatively uncontested as opposed to many big deals that wouldn’t even consider you, you should certainly make that move.

+Getting SMB marketing rightGetting this right isn’t about any one silver bullet.
+It’s about doing the simple things well.
 1. Get specific: ‘99.9% of all companies’ and ‘every vertical’ is way too broad.
 So look for ways to segment some more.

 - Target specific issues: Ideally, you’re already doing this.
 But aim for issues that matter most to small businesses.
 If you’re improving processes, pick the ones a small business needs the most.
 For instance, one of our clients uses a lot of examples about processes that improved visibility into cash flow – always a challenge for small businesses.

 - Target specific psychographics and firmographics: If ‘heads of sales in small businesses’ is too broad, go after ‘heads of sales in start-ups’ or ‘heads of sales in growing companies’.
 Depending on the stage your best personas and prospect companies are at, they’ll have different issues.
 A growing company is different to a new company is different to an old company is different to a willfully small company.

 - Target specific verticals: This scares the bejesus out of most marketers.
 But going vertical-specific shouldn’t mean putting all your eggs in one or two baskets.
 Produce general content for most prospects.
 At the same time, keep some budget aside for one high-propensity vertical.
 If you can see uplift in that one, go after two more.